-The most current student account information is available on the Brescia website (https://www.brescia.edu/student-accounts/) from the Business Office including:
+The most current student account information is available on the Brescia website from the Business Office including:

-- Tuition and Costs
+- Tuition and Costs Refund Policy

-- Refund Policy

 - Payment Plan Information

 - Online Payment

-- Account Statement Online
+- Account Statement (online through BEM Student Portal)

-THE STUDENT ATHLETE HANDBOOK
+THE STUDENT-ATHLETE HANDBOOK

 The Athletic Department publishes policies for student-athletes regarding conduct, eligibility, social media use, hazing, transfer releases, Title IX, and academic expectations, among other policies.
-Student athletes receive a copy of this handbook at Athlete Orientation each fall, or spring if the student transfers, and a copy is available online.
+Policies set forth by the Athletic Department shall not supersede the policies and guidance outlined in the Student Handbook.
+Rather, any policy set forth by the Athletic Department is meant to guide student-athletes to be successful academically and serve as a representative of the University.